MicrosoftDocs/CommunityToolkit/docs/maui/alerts/snackbar.md

   })
 ```

-THe above will automatically register the required handlers by configuring lifecycle events (OnLaunched and OnClosed).
+The above will automatically register the required handlers by configuring lifecycle events (OnLaunched and OnClosed).

 #### 2. Include ToastNotification registrations in your Package.appxmanifest file